moveit/moveit_tutorials/doc/planning_with_approximated_constraint_manifolds/planning_with_approximated_constraint_manifolds_tutorial.rst

 Planning with Approximated Constraint Manifolds
 ===============================================

-OMPL supports custom constraints to enable planning trajectories that follow a desired behaviour.
+OMPL supports custom constraints to enable planning trajectories that follow a desired behavior.
-Constraints can be defined in joint space and cartesian space where the latter is either orientation or position based.
+Constraints can be defined in joint space and Cartesian space where the latter is either orientation or position based.
 While planning a trajectory each joint state needs to follow all of the set constraints, which is performed by rejection sampling by default.
 This however might lead to very long planning times, especially when the constraints are very restrictive and the rejection rate is correspondingly high.